hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 " %}

 {% highlight bash %}
-$ npm build
+$ npm run-script build
 {% endhighlight %}
 {% include console.html content="
 69% building modules 1280/1296 modules 16 active ...components\footer\footer.component.scssDEPRECATION WARNING on line 1, column 8 of
 Including .css files with @import is non-standard behaviour which will be removed in future versions of LibSass.
 Use a custom importer to maintain this behaviour.
 Check your implementations documentation on how to create a custom importer.